giulong/spectrum/README.md

 directly in your test classes, so that you can focus just on writing the logic to test your application.

 ## Setup

+> ⚠️ JDK<br/>
+> Since Spectrum is compiled with a jdk 17, you need a jdk 17+ to be able to run your tests.
+> If you get an `Unsupported major.minor version` exception, this is the reason.

 ### Spectrum Archetype